seanoliver/theragpt-app/docs/prd.md

 6. Success Metrics
    • Engagement: User opens app 5+ times per week
-   • Emotional Resonance: At least one affirmation marked as “resonated” each day
+   • Emotional Resonance: At least one affirmation marked as "resonated" each day
    • Personalization: 50%+ of users create or edit at least one affirmation
    • Qualitative Feedback: Positive user feedback regarding clarity and mood improvement